 What is canvas fabric?

-Renowned for being sturdy, strong and tear-resistant, canvas fabric is a material which has been in use and in demand since 3,000 BC where it was used to make sails, canopies, awnings and outdoor shelters.
+Renowned for being sturdy, strong and tear-resistant, canvas fabric is a material that has been in use and in demand since 3,000 BC where it was used to make sails, canopies, awnings and outdoor shelters.
 Cotton canvas fabric is firm as well as heavy and closely woven in a plain weave or a plain weave variation.

 Heavy duty canvas fabric is tightly woven and has therefore been used for a great many end uses, ranging from outdoor equipment to art canvases.
 The name canvas derives from “cannabis” from the Latin word for hemp.
 Some canvases are still made from hemp, thus keeping this versatile fabric traditional.